roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Why does she detest a bell peppers so much; Yuuyami has no idea.
 In the first place, it is not in Lydia's fashion: to destroy something.
 Something does not feel right.
-Nevertheless, I cannot perceive  what that _something_ is.
+Nevertheless, I cannot perceive  what that something _is_.

 "Wah, alright.
 Let's hold a strategy meeting, please come to my house."
 "Eh?
 Why not here?"
 "Wah, it's not bad, too, to meet and chat once in a while.
-And, I think, it's already a time to get to know you, Yuuyami, okay?"
+And, I think, it's already a time to get to know you better, Yuuyami, okay?"

 Said Rapha, with a composed bearing.
-Indeed, Yuuyami nodded.
+_Indeed_, Yuuyami nodded.
 It is not that I and Rapha in discord, however we also are not especially close.
 A fair extent of the time has elapsed beyond our encounter, and the  time is definitely  a suitable to shorten the distance between us.